vincentisambart/osx-box-bootstrap/README.md

 *Please also add* a related test/report to the `system_report.sh` file, which is used to test & list the pre-installed tools.

+If you want to add a **weekly cache update** script, you should do that in `weekly-cache-update-playbook.yml`.
+This should **not** change any pre-installed tool version, nor should it install any new tool; the weekly cache update should only update already installed tools' caches, for example the `CocoaPods` or `brew` spec caches.

 When a new version of this stack is available on [bitrise.io](https://www.bitrise.io) we'll run `system_report.sh` and post the result into the [bitrise.io GitHub repository](https://github.com/bitrise-io/bitrise.io), under the `system_reports` folder.